ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: MSc Graduate from University of Windsor
+subtitle: Data Scientist at OpenHouse.ai

 profile:
   align: right